Happy Halloween, everybody!

 He looked my way, lifted an eyebrow, and gave me a half smile; not an open mouth, toothy smile, but one where only one corner of his mouth turned upward.

-It was the kind of smile that said, “Is anything wrong?”
+It was the kind of smile that asked, “Is anything wrong?”

 I smiled back.